lumpysimon/wp-highlight-images-missing-alt/README.md

 `<img src="sunset.jpg" alt="A photograph of sunset over the desert">`

 The `alt="..."` bit is the alt tag.
 The text inside the double quotes will be read out by screen readers to visually impaired and blind users.
-Without it, they have no know way of knowing what the image is or what it represents.
+Without it, they have no no way of knowing what the image is or what it represents.

 Missing alt tags will also cause your website to fail various accessibility standards.